nf-core/tools/README.md

 Note that compressing many GBs of binary files can be slow, so specifying `--compress none` is recommended when downloading Singularity images.

 If the download speeds are much slower than your internet connection is capable of, you can set `--parallel-downloads` to a large number to download loads of images at once.

+### Adapting downloads to Nextflow Tower

+[seqeralabs® Nextflow Tower](https://cloud.tower.nf/) provides a graphical user interface to oversee pipeline runs, gather statistics and configure compute resources.
+While pipelines added to _Tower_ are preferably hosted at a Git service, providing them as disconnected, self-reliant repositories is also possible for premises with restricted network access.
+Choosing the `--tower` flag will download the pipeline in an appropriate form.

+Subsequently, the `*.git` folder can be moved to it's final destination and linked with a pipeline in _Tower_ using the `file:/` prefix.

 ## Pipeline software licences